a16z/jolt/book/src/usage/hosts.md

 # Hosts
-Hosts are where we can invoke the prover to prove functions defined within the guest.
+Hosts are where we can invoke the Jolt prover to prove functions defined within the guest.
 Hosts do not have the `no_std` requirement, and are free to use the Rust standard library.

-The host imports the guest package, and will have automatically generated functions to build each of the jolt functions.
-For the sha2 and sha3 example guest we looked at in the [guest](./guests.md) sections, these functions would be called `build_sha2` and `build_sha3`.
-Each function returns two results, a prover function and a verifier fucntion.
+The host imports the guest package, and will have automatically generated functions to build each of the Jolt functions.
+For the sha2 and sha3 example guest we looked at in the [guest](./guests.md) section, these functions would be called `build_sha2` and `build_sha3` respectively.
+Each returns two results, a prover function and a verifier function.
 The prover function takes in the same input types as the original function and modifies the output to additionally include a proof.
 The verifier can then take this proof and verify it.

 ```rust